Lennart401/LernfabrikProjekt/arduino/README.md

 The M7 is responsible for multiple different tasks and is therefore split into multiple units:

 - Reading sensor data und writing it into a ring buffer.
 See [UnitSensors](/CoreM7/UnitSensors.h)
-- Send the recorded data to a the [LernfabrikDataserver](https://github.com/Lennart401/LernfabrikDataserver) over WiFi.
+- Send the recorded data to a the data-server over WiFi.
 See [UnitWiFi](/CoreM7/UnitWiFi.h)
 - Running a machine learning modell using TensorFlow Lite
 - Communicate with the M4 core using a [custom RPC protocol](#Internal-RPC-communication-protocol)

 Depeding on its mode of operation, the M7 will...
-- ...either record sensor data and send the data in batches to a webserver (See [LernfabrikDataserver](https://github.com/Lennart401/LernfabrikDataserver))
+- ...either record sensor data and send the data in batches to a webserver (See `data-server` sub-project in this repository)
-- ...or record sensor data and feed it into the Machine Learning Model Unit and then only send its currect state/position to the webserver
+- ...or record sensor data and feed it into the Machine Learning Model Unit and then only send its currect state/position to an MQTT broker

 ## Libraries
 - Arduino mbed-enabled boards (see Arduino Board Manager)